 - For example, if you have three kids who are all in their first four years of college, you can potentially qualify for up to $7,500 of American Opportunity Tax Credits.

 Up to 40% of the American Opportunity Tax Credit amount is refundable.
-That means you can collect at least some of any credit amount that is left over after your federal income tax bill has been reduced to zero.
+That means you can collect at least some of any credit amount that is left over even if your federal income tax bill has been reduced to zero.

 The Lifetime Learning credit—which can be as much as $2,000, based on 20% of up to $10,000 of qualifying higher-education expenses—is available for an unlimited number of years for just about any degree or non-degree course.